wp-statistics/wp-statistics/readme.txt

 [Checkout Demo](https://wp-statistics.com/demo)

 = Data Privacy =
 WP Statistics stores all data, including IP addresses, safely on your server.
-WP Statistics respects user privacy and is GDPR compliant, as detailed on our [GDPR compliant](http://bit.ly/2x0AFgT) page.
+WP Statistics respects user privacy and is GDPR, CCPA compliant, as detailed on our [GDPR, CCPA and cookie law compliant](https://wp-statistics.com/resources/what-we-collect/) page.
 It anonymizes IPs, uses IP hashing with random daily Salt Mechanism for extra security, and follows Do Not Track (DNT) requests from browsers.
 This keeps user information private while giving you insights into your website traffic.

 = ACT BETTER  BY KNOWING WHAT YOUR USERS ARE LOOKING FOR =
 * Anonymize IP to Better Privacy